The FAA requires ADS-B Out capability in the continental United States, in the ADS-B rule airspace designated by FAR 91.225:

 At this time, only the United States is allowing the 978UAT datalink for ADS-B Out.
 If you plan to fly in ADS-B airspace outside of the United States, a 1090ES datalink—using a Mode S Extended Squitter transponder—will be required.
 Because the list of countries with ADS-B Out requirements and proposals is growing, we strongly recommend equipping with 1090ES if you plan to fly internationally.
+Countries that employ space-based ADS-B may require 1090ES with antenna diversity, meaning transponder antennas on both the belly and top of the aircraft.
 Remember that for countries without a mandate, there is no ADS-B Out requirement.

 Hong Kong.
 1090ES required in all airspace, FL290 and above.